Capacity Enhancement for Reconfigurable Intelligent Surface-Aided Wireless Network: from Regular Array to Irregular Array: Simulation Results

 Considering that the 1-bit phase shift for metasurfaces is relatively easy to implement with diodes~\cite{yang2016A}, we set the quantized bit number as ${b=1}$.
-Besides, the noise power is set as ${\sigma^2=-120}$ dBm, the weights of users are set as ${\omega_k=1, \forall k=1,2,\cdots,K}$.
-The parameters of proposed iteration algorithms are set as ${Q=15}$, ${I_{\rm{T}}=40}$, ${I_{\rm{N}}=15}$, ${C=200}$, ${C_{\rm{pr}}=40}$, if not particularly indicated.
+Besides, the noise power is set to ${\sigma^2=-80}$ dBm, the weights of users are set to ${\omega_k=1, \forall k=1,2,\cdots,K}$.
+The parameters of proposed iteration algorithms are set to ${Q=15}$, ${I_{\rm{T}}=40}$, ${I_{\rm{N}}=15}$, ${C=200}$, ${C_{\rm{pr}}=40}$, if not particularly indicated.
 The neighbor distance ${p}$ depends on the irregular ratio of RIS, i.e., ${\frac{N}{N_s}}$, and is dynamically changing during the iteration.
-For instance, if ${N=32}$ and ${N_s=64}$, ${p}$ is set as 3 at the beginning and is reduced to 2 when the iteration reaches half of the maximum number of iterations.
-Due to the excessive possible cases of RIS topologies, the size of the tabu list can be simply set as ${1}$ to expand the searching range, with a very low probability of falling into a loop.
+For instance, if ${N=32}$ and ${N_s=64}$, ${p}$ is set to 3 at the beginning and is reduced to 2 when the iteration reaches half of the maximum number of iterations.
+Due to the excessive possible cases of RIS topologies, the size of the tabu list can be simply set to ${1}$ to expand the searching range, with a very low probability of falling into a loop.
 To validate the superiority of the proposed irregular RIS and joint optimization algorithm, we assume that the CSI is perfectly known~\cite{wang2020intelligent,huang2019reconfigurable,pan2020multicell,wu2019beamforming,liu2021compact}.